getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 ### Node.js

-To access our APM features, you need to use a beta release.
+To access our tracing features, you will need to install our APM integration:

 ```bash
 $ npm install @sentry/node